pipe-cd/tutorial/tutorial/content/en/10-overview/_index.md

 **2. Piped Agent**
    - plans & executes deployments
-   - is a stateless single binary component
+   - is a stateless single binary component.
+So it's easy to run and manage.

 ### FAQ: Why PipeCD has Control Plane and Piped?

-A. For scalability with security.
+A. For scalability in large organizations with security.

-PipeCD is designed for large organizations.

 - Why not a Piped does everything?

-  -> If so, each team needs to manage storage for states on a Piped, which is not easy and reduces scalability.
+  -> If so, each team needs to manage storage for states on a Piped, which is not easy and decreases scalability.

 - Why not a Control Plane does everything?